 - Hold the Windows Key and Press R. type hdwwiz.cpl and Click OK

 - Go to the Drivers tab and click on “Update Drivers”

 - Select the automatic option to find and install updated drivers from the internet

 Run DISM and SFC utility

-Now navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters you must have Enable Prefetcher value 2 or 3 change to 0 Thats all now close registry editor and Restart the Device.
-I am sure there is no more high CPU usagae by Ntoskrnl.exe on windows 10.
+Now navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters.
+Here you must have Enable Prefetcher value 2 or 3 change to 0.
+That’s all now close the registry editor and Restart the Device.
+I am sure there is no more high CPU usage by Ntoskrnl.exe on windows 10.

-Did this tips helps to fix “Ntoskrnl.exe High CPU usage on Windows 10 Version 1803”? which option worked for you let us know on comments below.
-Also Read Microsoft windows search indexer high CPU usage windows 10 !!!
+Did these tips help to fix “Ntoskrnl.exe High CPU usage on Windows 10 Version 22H2”?
+Let us know on the comments below, Also read:

 - We couldn’t connect to the update service in Windows 10

 - Windows 10 Freezes continuously and Auto Restart with BSOD

 - Windows 10 Freezes frequently while playing Games